 Custom Designed Coat Racks

 Each coat rack is made to order from prepared components.
-Once payment is received we put your rack into the works schedule and it can take up to 14 days to get made depending on how many orders we are processing at the time.
+Once payment is received we put your rack into the works schedule and it can take 2 to 4 weeks to shipping depending on how many orders we are processing at the time.
 Delivery times: Eastern Australian metro areas 1 to 4 working days and up to 10 days for other areas — a little more in remote areas.